-This may come in handy both for reporting on the health of your customer base, and also for targeting these groups with special campaigns (but more on that next week).
+This may come in handy both for reporting on the health of your customer base, and also for targeting these groups with special campaigns.

-By looking at the lowest amount spent for each tier, you will be able to determine the minimum CLV to be eligible for VIP status, and create segments accordingly; for example:
+By looking at the lowest amount spent for each tier, you will be able to determine the minimum CLV to be eligible for VIP status, and create segments accordingly.

 Take note that this amount can change over time, so we advise reassessing the number annually or biannually.

 While CLV is a good starting point, you may want to tweak the above model to match your business.
 For example, you may want to take into account:

 For some stores – particularly those that sell replenishable items, or have a relatively low AOV (high street fashion, for instance), including an element of frequency into your VIP category criteria may be advisable.
 For instance, you may consider someone to be a VIP if they have a CLV of over £300 AND have made more than two purchases.

 Some retailers find it useful to keep a separate list of single-purchase customers who spend enough to reach VIP status in a single order, as paying these big-spenders special attention in order to keep them buying and spending more is still incredibly important.

 Likewise, if you’re a retailer that sells products with a long lifespan and a long selling cycle, such as furniture, then you might want to consider making a customer a VIP if they’ve bought from two different categories; for example, a bedside table as well as a bed.